Twitter abuse victims fear Musk’s plans, but may not quit

 To mitigate the hate, Bracey Sherman has blocked thousands of people, and she uses filters to hide some of the most extreme messages.
 She also reports some of the most egregious messages to Twitter, although she says the platform rarely does anything about them.

-While Twitter did not immediately respond for comment, the company says on its site that it does not permit targeted harassment or intimidation that could make people afraid to speak up.
+Twitter did not immediately respond for comment.
+The company says on its site that it does not permit targeted harassment or intimidation that could make people afraid to speak up.
 And it says it does not tolerate violent threats.

-Musk has called himself a “free-speech absolutist” and believes Twitter will thrive as a forum for public debate with fewer restrictions.
-He hasn’t offered many details about his plans and he didn’t immediately respond to questions Wednesday, but in tweets to his 85 million followers since Twitter agreed to his $44 billion offer to buy the company Musk has made clear that he wants to limit the company’s content-moderation efforts.
+Musk has called himself a “free-speech absolutist” and believes Twitter, with more than 200 million users, will be improved by policing content less heavily.
+He hasn’t offered many details about his plans and he didn’t immediately respond to questions Wednesday.
+But in tweets to his 85 million followers since Twitter agreed Monday to his $44 billion offer to buy the company, Musk has made clear that he wants to limit content-moderation efforts.

 “The extreme antibody reaction from those who fear free speech says it all,” Musk tweeted Tuesday.

+Playful, aggressive and often juvenile, Musk’s past tweets show how he has used social media to craft his public image as a brash billionaire unafraid to offend.
+They may also reveal clues as to how Musk will govern the platform he hopes to own.

-The uproar over Twitter echoes what other social media companies have experienced in the recent past, such as when Facebook was slow to act to remove then-President Donald Trump from the platform for his role in the Jan.
-6 insurrection at the Capitol.
-And history shows that attempts at boycotts rarely succeed.
+The uproar over Twitter echoes what other social media companies have experienced in the recent past.
+When Facebook was slow to act to remove then-President Donald Trump from the platform for his role in the Jan.
+6 insurrection at the Capitol, users called for a boycott, but there was no mass exodus.

-Technology experts say leaving social platforms is not easy — your friends or business associates are on it, and there are few alternatives.
-And even when fed-up users do leave, a steady stream of new users comes in right behind them.
+Even when fed-up users do leave a social media platform, there’s typically a stream of new users that come in right behind them.
 It’s not the angriest users who leave, experts say, but those who simply find no use for the platform.

 While polls show all types of people are susceptible to online harassment, extensive research has shown that women and people of color are far more likely to be targeted.
 That’s also true for people with disabilities, people who belong to religious minorities and members of the LGBTQ community.